 Wine Quality Prediction

 Wine classifiers make recommendations based on the chemical qualities of wine, such as density or acidity.
 This project on Kaggle uses the following three classifier models to predict the quality of wine:

 - Random Forest Classifier

 - Stochastic Gradient Descent Classifier

 Pandas is also a useful library for this type of data analysis, while Numpy is good for working with arrays.
 Finally, you can use Seaborn and Matplotlib to visualize the data.

 To build a Netflix-inspired recommendation engine, create an algorithm that uses item-based collaborative filtering which establishes similarities between products based on user ratings.
 This project establishes filtering capabilities across IMDB ratings, metatags, actors, genre, language, year of release, and so on.
 To generate your own dataset, you can download publicly available subsets of IMDb data.

 Natural Language Processing

-Natural language processing (NLP) is a branch of AI that helps computers interpret and manipulate natural language in the form of text and audio.
-Try adding some of these projects to your portfolio to land a more senior-level position:
+NLP is a branch of AI that helps computers interpret and manipulate natural language in the form of text and audio.
+Try adding some of these NLP projects to your portfolio to land a more senior-level position:

 You can build a web application that translates news from one language to another using Python.
 In this project, data scientist Abubakar Abid used the Newspaper3k, a Python library that lets you scrape almost any news site.
 Then, he used the HuggingFaceTransformers, a state-of-the-art natural language model, to translate and summarize news articles from English to Arabic (you can choose another target language if desired).
 Finally, Abid deployed the Gradio library to build a web-based demo where he tried out the algorithm on different topics.